linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_alloc_dm.3.md

 		tables and rules.
 Can be used for direct table and header modification rules creation when allocated by a privileged user.

+	MLX5DV_DM_TYPE_HEADER_MODIFY_PATTERN_SW_ICM
+		Device memory of type HEADER MODIFY PATTERN SW ICM - This memory is used by the device to store packet header modification patterns/templates.
+Can be used for direct table and header modification rules creation when allocated by a privileged user.

 *comp_mask*
 :	Bitmask specifying what fields in the structure are valid:
 	Currently reserved and should be set to 0.